Updated test results valid for July 2020.

 - they may collect your data (browsing history) and sell this to third parties (the main problem with free VPN services)

-Nonetheless, a good VPN is your key to an unrestricted, free, and private internet connection when you’re in China.
-Below is a recap of the best VPN services for China based on my testing and research.
+Nonetheless, a good VPN is your key to an unrestricted, free, and private internet connection wherever you are located.
+Below is a recap of the best VPNs for China based on my own testing and research.

 (30 day refund)